UniqueNetwork/unique-react-template/README.md

     ] = "https://orange-impressed-bonobo-853.mypinata.cloud/ipfs/QmPqsyQRozG1vs2ZpgbPWQDbySqibaG6Q3sV7PGmSCxrBH/";

     // The contract mints a collection and becomes the collection owner,
-    // so it has permissions to mutate its tokens' attributes.
+    // so it has permission to mutate its tokens' attributes.
     COLLECTION_ADDRESS = _mintCollection(
         "Evolved",
         "Breeding simulator",